slowernews/wisdom-tldr/chapters/chapter_1_self.md

 I sort of became comfortable with being uncomfortable to the point where now…if I start getting comfortable, I feel like I’m not learning anything and that I might be in a bubble.

 parabola do sapo e da agua a ferver

+To become stronger, you must push against resistance, you must struggle, you must sweat, and you must bleed.
+If you want your relationship to be stronger, you will have to face resistance.
+You cannot have a thriving marriage and never face adversity together.
+> *'To risk nothing is to risk even more'*
 -->